Antakya Church of Saint Peter (cave church)

 Thus some Christians and historians consider that is the oldest existing church in the world.
 There are some arguments supporting this, e.g. some masonry and art here resemble the art of Early Christians.

 So… is this a church before all other churches?
-After all: churches are buildings which need some permission and acceptance.
+After all: churches are buildings that need some permission and acceptance.
 One can not secretly build a public structure – sooner or later it becomes known to others.
-Only in 313 AD, the Roman Emperor Constantine allowed having dedicated church buildings and there are known only a few churches which existed before, such as Dura-Europos house church in Syria (AD 233 or a bit later).
+Only in 313 AD, the Roman Emperor Constantine allowed having dedicated church buildings and there are known only a few churches that existed before, such as Dura-Europos house church in Syria (AD 233 or a bit later).
 Could a church exist and persist through hundreds of years, next to the center of a major metropolis?
-Try to imagine a well visible but at the same time somehow secret church at Champs-Élysées in Paris…
+Try to imagine a well visible but at the same time the somehow secret church at Champs-Élysées in Paris…

 Or… not the first church in the world?

 There is a more likely explanation: this place WAS not a church before the permission of Constantine in 313.
 There simply is not a single convincing proof for this.
 For example, Eusebius of Caesarea (around AD 340) describes the visit of Apostle Peter in Antioch – but he does not mention any church or digging of the cave church in these times.
 Other authors, including local historians, do not tell anything about a cave church until the end of the 4th century AD – even if they try to mention anything that could be of importance for the history of Christianity in this area.

 Most likely, this was a site of spiritual importance for local people.
 And it is very likely that with the increasing domination of Christianity during the 4th century AD this paganic shrine was declared to be a Christian shrine.